 - Use Diluted, Alcohol-free Witch Hazel.
 Witch hazel is a fantastic natural astringent which can help clear oil from the skin and pores when applied topically as a baby acne treatment.
 It also works great in homemade baby wipes for a gentle, natural cleanser.

 - Apply Apple Cider Vinegar.
-Mix equal parts apple cider vinegar and water and apply to affected areas with a cotton ball, then wipe and rinse clean.
+Mix equal parts apple cider vinegar and water.
+The apply to affected areas with a cotton ball, then wipe and rinse clean.
 While you have your bottle of apple cider vinegar out, be sure to check out our list of 101 uses for apple cider vinegar.
 No matter the question, the answer usually involves apple cider vinegar.

 - Probiotics for Mom and Baby.
 If you are breastfeeding, keep your diet probiotic rich — think yogurt, sauerkraut, kimchi, kefir, or miso.
-No matter your dietary needs and preferences, there is a fermented food brimming with probiotics that you and your gut will enjoy!
 Breast milk encourages good bacteria growth in baby’s gut, and even helps provide the most beneficial strains of probiotics right to baby.
 It’s a great idea for mom to also take a supplemental probiotic to increase healthy bacteria in her colostrum and breastmilk.
 There are also a handful of safe and effective ways to give probiotics to your newborn, if you and baby’s healthcare provider decide this is the best course of action.
 Benefits of supplementing with probiotics can include reduced allergic tendencies, avoiding colic, acid reflux, or diarrhea.
 Probiotics are administered in powder or liquid form that can be mixed with breastmilk or formula and given to baby, or even put directly on your nipples if you are breastfeeding.
 If you supplement probiotics for your baby, make sure to monitor for issues like allergy development or altered immune responses.
 Again, be sure to keep this an open conversation with your pediatrician.

 The American Academy of Dermatology has also endorsed the topical application of probiotics to treat acne.
 Research has found that topically applied probiotics help treat acne in three ways.